 '''

 See also init-manual-scrollbars.

+'''

+'''

-(send a-canvas get-scroll-range which) → (integer-in 0 1000000)
+(send a-canvas get-scroll-range which) → dimension-integer?

 which : (or/c 'horizontal 'vertical)

 '''

 Gets the current maximum value of a manual scrollbar.
 The result is always 0 if the scrollbar is not active or it is automatic.